oksanagit/Hello_test/README.md

 # current Image details
 - Debian jessie
 - NSLS2 EPICS Debian distribution in /urs/lib/epics
--areaDetector-3-3-1 package with
+- areaDetector-3-3-1 package
 # babyIOC
-babyIOC is easy to assemble plug and play Debian server with installed latest NSLS2 EPICS Debian distribution, compiled areaDetector package with prosilica sample IOC deployed at /epics/iocs.
+babyIOC is easy to assemble plug and play Debian server with latest NSLS2 EPICS Debian distribution installed, compiled areaDetector package.
+Prosilica sample IOC is deployed at /epics/iocs.
 NSLS2 Epics Debian distribution is built from community epicsdeb repository and deployed at /usr/lib/epics/.
-X2Go server is intsalled on this system.
+X2Go server is installed on this system.

 ## Introduction
 Building an EPICS Control System from scratch could be a tedious, time consuming and challenging for the beginners.